 Finnish or foreign citizens eligible for family reunification

 Family reunification refers to a residence permit granted to a foreign citizen on the basis of family ties.
-Finnish or foreign citizens are eligible for family reunification.
+Family members of Finnish or foreign citizens are eligible for family reunification.

 Applications for residence permits on the basis of family ties may only be submitted by the applicants themselves, who are living abroad.